raizen74/aws-sysops/README.md

 To enable logs, first modify the cluster parameter groups for an Aurora serverless cluster.
 For MySQL-compatible DB clusters, you can enable the slow query log, general log, or audit logs.
 ![aurora-logs](aurora-logs.jpg)

-**Enhanced Monitoring** for RDS provides the following OS metrics: 1.Free Memory 2.Active Memory 3.Swap Free 4.Processes Running 5.File System Used
+**Enhanced Monitoring** for RDS provides the following OS metrics: 1.Free Memory 2.Active Memory 3.Swap Free 4.Processes Running 5.File System Used.
+Amazon RDS provides metrics in real time for the operating system (OS) that your DB instance runs on.
+You can view the metrics for your DB instance using the console.
+Also, you can consume the **Enhanced Monitoring** JSON output from Amazon CloudWatch Logs in a monitoring system of your choice.

 **Performance Insights** collects metric data from the database engine to monitor the actual load on a database.